tum-esm/tum-mci/doc/documentation.md

 # Munich Emission Inventory

-> **Summary** <br>
-> Emission inventory with high spatial resolution for the City of Munich for the years of 2019-2022.
-The inventory is a combined product of bottom-up estimates based on local data (For Sector A, C, F, Human Resp.) developed by TUM and a spatially downscaled regional inventory for the remaining sectors provided by TNO.

----

 ## Introduction
 The City of Munich (Landeshauptstadt München, LHM), located in the South East of Germany, spans 310.7 km<sup>2</sup>.
 With a population of over 1.5 Million, it is the third largest city in Germany.
 Due to its importance to the economy and good living conditions, the population is expected to grow to 1.8 Million by 2040.
 Munich plans to become climate-neutral by 2035.<br>
 The City of Munich publishes total yearly CO<sub>2</sub> emissions based on the BISKO methodology (Bilanzierungs-Systematik Kommunal).
 The latest report is from 2022 and lists emissions from 1990 to 2019.
 In addition, a spatial inventory is available from the German Environmental Agency (Umweltbundesamt, UBA) and the Netherlands Organisation for Applied Scientific Research (Nederlandse Organisatie voor Toegepast Natuurwetenschappelijk Onderzoek, TNO) with a spatial resolution of 1x1 km<sup>2</sup>. and 1/60° x 1/120° respectively.
 Both inventories combine spatially disaggregated bottom-up estimates and point sources with exact locations for some sectors with proxy-based downscaling of national emissions for the remaining ones.
 However, none of the available spatial emission inventories satisfies the project requirements.<br>